siyia2/bulk-rename-plus/README.md

 # bulk-rename-plus
 Tiny and Powerful C++ CMD tool to rename recursively paths on Linux, useful for batch renaming.

-Multithreaded at top level with each input path being assigned to a separate thread and at mid-level where each subdirectory is processed by a separate trhead.
+Multithreaded at the top level with each input path being assigned to a separate thread and at the mid-level where each subdirectory is processed by a separate trhead.

 Default and recommended installation path is `~/.local/bin/bulk_rename++`, no need to run it as `ROOT` unless of course you know what you are doing.